mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 - Before creating the link, the user will have the chance to rename the new columns or tables.

 ### Manually from the 'Table Constraints' settings

+#### Steps
+- The user wants to set up a foreign key constraint to single or multiple columns to a currently active table.
+- The user opens the table options by clicking on the table name label in the toolbar area.
+From the menu, the user selects the option 'Table Constraints'
+- The user sees a layout with two panels.
+On one side, all the existing constraints are listed.
+On the other side, a form with the constraints configuration is displayed.
+The form corresponds to the currently active list item.
+-

 ## User Edits a Foreign Key Constraint
 ### Manually from the 'Table Constraints' settings